Skip to main content

 What is social loafing?

-Learn what causes people to put in less effort when working as a group, the negative impacts of social loafing, and the solutions you can implement to prevent it.
+Below, you’ll find what causes people to put in less effort in groups, the damage social loafing does, and the solutions you can implement to prevent it.

 What is social loafing?

-The term “social loafing” describes a scenario where individuals exert less effort when working in a group setting than when working independently.
+The term “social loafing” describes a scenario where individuals exert less effort in a group setting than when working independently.

 Social loafing is common in group projects, team sports, and office environments.
-The negative impacts of social loafing include:
+Its negative impacts include:

 • Reduced team morale